Mobility

 By 2019, complete a Sustainable Transportation Framework and related analyses for enhancing sustainable transportation infrastructure on and across Yale campuses.

 This goal was achieved in 2019.
+The City of New Haven has since initiated a two-way street conversion analysis that could strengthen campus connectivity.
 Yale continues to address enhanced transportation options to encourage active, safe, and healthy modes of movement around campus and in New Haven.
-Of the forty capital projects identified in the Sustainable Transportation Framework, nine have been implemented and seven have been initiated.

 Campus Circulation